Welcome to the Preschool Home Learning Page

 On this page you will find links to websites that offer activities for you to do with your child which encourage and support thier learning.
 There are lots of fun and interesting websites to explore.
-There are songs and games with CBeebies, facts and videos about wild animals with National Geographic Kids, The Dad Lab demonstrates some simple but exciting science experiments to try at home, while Cosmic Kids Yoga helps the body and mind stay in great shape!
+There are songs and games with CBeebies, facts and videos about wild animals with National Geographic Kids, while Cosmic Kids Yoga helps the body and mind stay in great shape!

-In addition to this, we will provide you with some activity ideas which support your child's development in language, literacy and mathematics.
+In addition to this, there are some activity ideas which support your child's development in language, literacy and mathematics.

-When looking for interactive content for your child, you can use YouTube Kids as it filters out more inappropriate content.
+When looking for interactive content for your child, you may like to use YouTube Kids as it filters out more inappropriate content.
 Or, on regular YouTube, you can select 'restricted mode' (found in settings) and this will help to hide potentially mature videos.

-No filter is 100% accurate so, as with all online content, we advise parental discretion.
+No filter is 100% accurate so, as with all online content, we advise parental supervision.

 If you would like to share any of your child's home learning please use our class email: email@example.com